-Anyone in conflict with an application must leave the meeting while it is being discussed.
-AHRC will inform you of the process on the day.

-If the chair is conflicted, AHRC will nominate someone to deputise.
+Anyone in conflict with an application must leave the meeting whilst it is being discussed.
+If the Chair is conflicted, AHRC will nominate someone to deputise.
 All panellists are permitted to be present for the ranking of all applications.
 In the case that further discussion of applications with conflicted members is required, the relevant panel member should leave the meeting again.
-If this is an application the chair is conflicted on, then the previously nominated deputy will act as chair once more.
+If this is an application the Chair is conflicted on, then the previously nominated deputy will act as Chair once more.